redhat-cip/software-factory/docs/submitpatches.rst

  $ git clone ssh://{user-name}@sf.dom/{project-name}

-Initialise the GIT remote with git-review .........................................
+Initialize the GIT remote with git-review .........................................

 git-review is a git add-on that manages the reviewing and other aspects of Gerrit.